bytecodealliance/wasmtime/docs/metaref.rst

 ********************************
-Cretonne Meta Language Reference
+Cranelift Meta Language Reference
 ********************************

 .. default-domain:: py
 .. highlight:: python
 .. module:: cdsl

-The Cretonne meta language is used to define instructions for Cretonne.
+The Cranelift meta language is used to define instructions for Cranelift.
 It is a domain specific language embedded in Python.
 This document describes the Python modules that form the embedded DSL.